yp-edu/yp-edu.github.io/pages/_drafts/fhe-for-open-model-audits.md

 > [!todo] Privacy Checklist
 >
-> Here is a simple checklist for your privacy preserving application:
->
 > - Who wants to protect what?
 > - What is encrypted?
 > - Where is the compute executed?